 Those on top seek justification for the inequality.

-Fiske found out that when those in power can frame the underclass as high in warmth, but low in competence, it can help stabilize the status quote.
+Fiske found out that when those in power can frame the underclass as high in warmth, but low in competence, it can help stabilize the status quo (Fiske and Cuddy, 2002).

 The powerful feel god about their presumed benevolence, while the subordinates are placated by the (condescending) sops of respect.

-Enter the “poor but happy” cultural trope, and the “rich and unhappy, stressed out, or oveburdened”.
+Enter the “poor but happy” cultural trope, and the “rich and unhappy, stressed out, or overburdened”.

 There are cultural myths that support the status quo.